KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-setup/additional-information-about-atomicdex.md

 [Link to checklist for adding coin to MM2](https://github.com/jl777/coins#0-the-coin-must-be-tested-with-barterdex-atomic-swaps)

 Upon completing the checklist, please submit your proposed coin configuration files to the same repository with a pull request.

+## Features Carried From MM1

+##### SPV-based Trading

+AtomicDEX holds support for [SPV Electrum-based](https://en.bitcoin.it/wiki/Electrum) coins.
+This feature allows a user to trade with their coins without downloading their coins' blockchain data.
+This feature is available for all Bitcoin-protocol based coins running native-coin daemons, Ethereum, and Ethereum-based ERC20 tokens.
+The AtomicDEX API is built to handle the nature of the SPV requirements, providing additional functionality to developers.

+##### Liquidity Multiplication

+AtomicDEX also enables a feature known as Liquidity Multiplication, a protocol that allows the same funds to be used in multiple requests on AtomicDEX "orderbooks."
+The first request to fill completes the trade, and all outstanding requests are immediately cancelled.
+This feature is available to the user when providing liquidity to the exchange (called a "Bob-side" trade).

+Liquidity Multiplication therefore allows an initial amount of funding to create an exponentially higher amount of liquidity on the exchange.
+This also provides a special advantage for traders that like to wait for below-market dumps.
+While this feature is something that any other exchange could implement, few do.

+On AtomicDEX, all orderbook entries are 100% backed by real funds, as opposed to a centralized exchange’s vouchers, which may be one reason why AtomicDEX can more readily offer this feature.